 Most homeowners never think twice about what’s behind their walls.
 Insulation is supposed to be clean, dry, and untouched once it’s installed.
 Unfortunately, this isn’t always the case.
 The photo above shows fiberglass insulation removed during a cleanup.
 What you are looking at isn’t dirt or construction debris, it’s nesting material, urine staining, and droppings embedded into the insulation after mice gained access to the wall cavity.
-This type of damage is far more common than most people realize.
+Once the insulation has been contaminated by mice infestations, it usually requires professional insulation removal and replacement to fully correct.

 Why Mice go straight for insulation